UCLRadarGroup/ADALM-PLUTO/README.md

 2. Signal source (captured data, RTL-SDR radio, ADALM-PLUTO radio or USRP radio) - Used 3.ADALM-PLUTO radio
 3. FM channel frequency - Used 94.9 MHz

-The example plays the received audio over your computer's speakers.
+The example then plays the received audio over your computer's speakers, with duration of 10 seconds.

 Project 2: Airplane Tracking